-But for the millions of Americans who are classified as obese and who are sedentary, the thought of beginning an exercise program of any kind can be especially intimidating — and for good reason.
+But for the millions of Americans who are classified as having obesity and who are sedentary, the thought of beginning an exercise program of any kind can be especially intimidating — and for good reason.
 For people carrying extra weight, certain exercises may be too painful or physically uncomfortable to perform.

 For an overweight beginner, that can seem like a lot.
 But it’s important that you see this recommendation as a goal to which you can work.
 If you’re physically unable to complete 30 minutes of exercise this week, do what you can, and build toward 30 minutes daily over time.
 In fact, three bouts of 10 minutes of exercise a day adds up to the same calorie expenditure as a continuous 30 minutes.

 In the beginning, it doesn’t even matter if your exercise sessions are so short that they aren’t contributing significantly to calories burned.
 All that matters in the beginning is that you’re doing what you’re capable of doing.
 That’s how to begin preparing your body for longer workout sessions in the future.